 This annual reception recognizes all of the faculty, staff, administrators, and support staff who contributed to seeking and receiving external funding throughout the past year.
 All are welcome.
 Refreshments are served.
 No registration necessary.

 IRB Training for Undergraduates

-This session will cover the ethical principles and regulations regarding research involving humans, including the UNI Institutional Review Board (IRB) review process and procedures.
+Presented by IRB Chair Todd Evans, Ph.D., this session will cover the ethical principles and regulations regarding research involving humans, including the UNI Institutional Review Board (IRB) review process and procedures.
 Undergraduates are especially invited but all are welcome.
-Sponsored by Office of Research & Sponsored Programs and the UNI Honors Program.
-Registration Required.
+Cosponsored by RSP and the UNI Honors Program.
+Registration requested.